zonenet/csgo-inspectlink/readme.md

 ### Install the SourceMod Plugin on your CS:GO server

-In order to work, this application needs a CS:GO server that connects to it through a socket.
-You need to install the CS:GO Inspect Link [SourceMod Plugin](https://github.com/zonenet/csgo-inspectlink-sm) for that.
+In order to work, you need to install the CS:GO Inspect Link [SourceMod Plugin](https://github.com/zonenet/csgo-inspectlink-sm).
 Detailed instructions for the installation can be found in the readme of the repository.

-Note that you can add the plugin to multiple CS:GO servers, and you can connect the plugin of each server to the same web app.
+Note that you can add the plugin to multiple CS:GO servers.
 This way, you can have one web app that works with any number of CS:GO servers.

 ### Add Steam Accounts